iusztinpaul/energy-forecasting/README.md

 **The code is tested only on Ubuntu 20.04 and 22.04 using Python 3.9.**

-If you have problems during the installation, please leave us an issue and we will take a look and update the README for future readers.
+If you have problems during the installation, please leave us an issue and we will respond to you and update the README for future readers.

 ## Poetry